 Age-Tech is booming.
 With digitization pervading every aspect of our daily lives, it is no wonder that as people age they are looking for the same technological conveniences and assistances for their evolving lifestyle.
-While much innovation in the digital space has been targeted at the needs of younger populations, the tech industry is beginning to see the lucrative benefits and huge potential in developing tech products that cater to seniors – segmented into the various needs and abilities of the wide-ranging demographic.
+While much innovation in the digital space has been targeted at the needs of younger populations, the tech industry is beginning to see the lucrative benefits and huge potential in developing tech products that cater to seniors – segmented into the various needs and abilities of the wide-ranging and growing demographic.
 With the number of Americans over the age of 60 poised to double by 2060, from 46 million today to 98 million, according to a 2016 report, this need is only going to expand in the coming decade and brand licensing has the potential to add significant value to the charge.

 Age-Tech, the term coined for the emerging segment of health technology that focuses on innovation to improve the lives of seniors, is a rapidly developing sector.
 Age-Tech encompasses products and services that are: